Does your child sleep well at night?

 – Bed wetting

-– Excessive day time sleepiness or hyperactivity.
+– Excessive daytime sleepiness or hyperactivity

-– Diagnosis of ADHD/ADD
+– Diagnosis of ADHD/ADD – Crowded teeth

 When children are exposed to allergens and other environmental stressors their nasal passages, tonsils and adenoids get inflamed.
 This makes it difficult for them to breathe through their nose hence children resort to open mouth breathing postures.
 Breathing unfiltered air through the mouth causes micro trauma to the adenoids and tonsils which worsens the problem.
 Open mouth breathing posture also leads to an imbalance between the forces exerted by the oral musculature ( the tongue, the cheek and the lips) thereby making the upper jaw narrow.
-The direction of the growth of the mandible is also alerted from the downward and forward direction to downward and backward direction.
-This leads a retro gnathic or a setback mandible which also narrows the airway passage.
+The direction of the growth of the mandible is also diverted from the downward and forward direction to downward and backward direction.
+This leads to a retro gnathic or a setback mandible which also narrows the airway passage.
 Because the upper and lower jaws are narrow, teeth come in crooked.
 We now know that the etiology of malocclusion is open mouth breathing posture.

 It is important to treat SBRD/OSA in children because timely recognition and management can not only improve the quality of a child’s life but also give the child a chance to grow into healthy adults by ensuring normal growth and development.
+The brain and prefrontal cortex also can develop optimally with deep restorative sleep, oxygen and an open airway decreasing neurobehavioral symptoms like ADHD.

 So, what is the role of an Airway centric/aware Pediatric dentist and orthodontist in addressing these issues?